bw1129/PIDtoolbox/README.md

 **2)** If you do not have Matlab, you can download a standalone Windows version of PIDtoolbox.
 You must first install Matlab runtime (MATLAB® Compiler Runtime, MCR), which then allows you to run any standalone Matlab program.

-**Steps:**

-**(i)** Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows (64bit only, version 9.3 R2017b).
+- **(i)** Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows (64bit only, version 9.3 R2017b).
 Unfortunately, it will likely not work for Windows 32bit users.
 I have not tested this across multiple versions of Windows, so your feedback here will be very helpful.
 I will continue to provide updates in this regard so stay tuned.
 The good news is this is a one-time installation, after which you can run any Matlab standalone!

-**(ii)** Download PIDtoolbox for Windows here:
+- **(ii)** Download PIDtoolbox for Windows here:
-<a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">(releases)</a> Unzip and place entire folder in a preferred location on your computer.
-PIDtoolbox.exe can be found in 'PIDtoolbox\for_redistribution_files_only\PIDtoolbox.exe'.
-NOTE, PIDtoolbox.exe MUST remain in this folder, so I'd recommend creating a shortcut and placing it on your desktop.
+<a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">(releases)</a> Unzip and place entire folder in a preferred location on your computer. `PIDtoolbox.exe` can be found in `PIDtoolbox\for_redistribution_files_only\PIDtoolbox.exe`.
+NOTE, `PIDtoolbox.exe` MUST remain in this folder, so I'd recommend creating a shortcut and placing it on your desktop.
 For Mac/Linux users, if you have a bonafide copy of Matlab and can create your own standalone version of PIDtoolbox, it'd be greatly appreciated if you could share it here!

 If you have issues installing Matlab runtime, or running PIDtoolbox, please give feedback here:
 <a href="https://github.com/bw1129/PIDtoolbox/issues" target="blank">(issues)</a>